 Sustainability in practice is most important, so do things in ways you enjoy, and remember, a little bit is better than nothing!
 Take it easy on yourself.
 Start by taking on one thing daily and then add another as you’re ready, so you won’t burn yourself out by taking on too much too soon.
 With time and perseverance, simple yet vital self-healthcare becomes second nature.

 While it’s optimal to practice this list everyday, do what you can with the time you have.
-Perhaps some elements will make way into other times of your day, although many of these rituals are easier first thing in the morning or derive more health benefits when practiced in your first hour up (or more depending on how much you add into your routine.)
+Perhaps some elements will make way into other times of your day, although many of these rituals are easier first thing in the morning or derive more health benefits when practiced in your first hours up.
 Sticking to a morning program also strengthens your self-discipline, which increases self-confidence.
 Start your day off in a grounded, energizing tone, especially before everyone else is up if you are able—that is a great delight, the peace and quiet before the dawn of a new day!

 The details of your practice can change day to day, according to your specific health needs and your time availability.
 Doing so will fine-tune your listening skills—to yourself!
 Practice with as much awareness, intention and mindfulness as you are capable.
 Treat yourself to your ultimate morning routine customized by you for you!